eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QMCItutorial.rst

 Below you can see the base function with implements this algorithm, including explanatory comments.
 It is a straight-forward translation from the theoretical ideas presented in the paper.
 For further explanations, have a look at the paper itself!

-The implementations of subroutines can found in the :ref:`accelerated IQAE <acciqae>` reference.
+The implementations of subroutines can found in the :ref:`accelerated IQAE <IQAE>` reference.

 ::